ISAITB/docs-tdl/source/introduction/index.rst

 purpose of a processing handler is to receive a set of input parameters that it can process and produce a set of output values.
 These output values are stored in the test session context for subsequent use.

-Processing handlers implement the GITB processing service API [TODO] that defines the operations needed by the test bed to request processing for specific input and receive the results.
+Processing handlers implement the `GITB processing service API`_ that defines the operations needed by the test bed to request processing for specific input and receive the results.
 Implementations can be either embedded components or external web service endpoints.

+.. _GITB processing service API: https://www.itb.ec.europa.eu/specs/latest/gitb_ps.wsdl

 The lifecycle of a test session
 -------------------------------